Achernar is the End of the River of Eridanus constellation

-Achernar’s mass is six to eight times that of our sun, and its average diameter is nearly eight to 10 times that of the sun.
+As mentioned above, Achernar’s mass is about six times that of our sun, and its average diameter is nearly eight to 10 times that of the sun.
 But, while our sun spins on its axis once about every 25 days, Achernar completes one rotation in slightly more than two days, or nearly 15 times faster than our sun.
 This fast rotation produces an odd, flattened shape, first discovered by the European Southern Observatory’s Very Large Telescope (VLT) in 2003.
 Up close, Achernar would look more like a blue M&M, while our sun would look more like an orange.
 Read more about Achernar’s flattened shape from ESO.